 Parameters passed to the tool call.

-Result returned by the tool call (if any).See recording errors and exceptions for handling failed tool calls.
+Result returned by the tool call (if any).To learn how to handle failed tool calls, refer to the Recording errors and exceptions section.

 Span events for input prompts, completions, and evaluations

 Full prompts, chat history, and completion responses may be too large or contain personally identifiable information (PII) or other sensitive data.
-Store prompts, chat history, and completion responses in span events so they can be filtered by your OTel Collector.Chat history or input prompts provided to the model.
+Store them in span events where your OTel Collector can filter them before they reach Honeycomb.Chat history or input prompts provided to the model.

 GenAI prompts or chats may contain PII or other sensitive data.